marcodpt/paw/README.md

  - separate outputs
  - remove whitespace for pre tag
  - external links simbol and remove data-paw-path
+ - copy features to home article and allow to edit it
+ - track library updates and the current version installed in a centralized file
+ - better array ctrl support (minimize, up, down, remove, add)

 ### Tests and docs 🧪
  - html docs